 Hi Andrew, it’s amazing to be talking with you, finally!

-I know, it’s been a long time, I feel like if I know you already!
+I know, it’s been a long time we’re in touch, I feel like I know you already!

 I’m so happy about this interview… and because I’ve got so many things to ask, I separated the questions into three different topics, being Twitter, the PR industry and, of course, yourself…